is now available! Read about the new features and fixes from September.

 Stage file changes

-Hover over the number of files and click the plus button.
+Hover over the number of files and select the plus button to stage a file.

 git stage all